nsrr/hchs-documentation/pages/README.md

 The full suite of HCHS/SOL datasets can be [requested and downloaded through BioLINCC](https://biolincc.nhlbi.nih.gov/studies/hchssol/?q=hchs).

+## Data preamble and access restrictions

+The Hispanic Community Health Study / Study of Latinos (HCHS/SOL) dataset is only available for non-commercial use.

 ## Citation and acknowledgement

 When using this dataset, please cite the following: